Lludion/QGOL/README.md

 Required language : python3 (3.6.9 or later)

-Required packages : numpy (1.19.2 or later)
+Required packages : numpy (1.19.2 or later), matplotlib (3.3.2)

 Required packages for tests: pytest (6.1.1 or later), hypothesis (5.41.0 or later)

-Advised packages : numba, matplotlib
+Advised packages : numba (0.51.2)
 *(These packages might be used later)*

+All these packages will be installed on python 3 by running the ./INSTALL executable bash script.

 **Usage Example**